layerswap/project-stork/README.md

 The purpose of this function is to determine if `msg.Sender` has an associated Twitter handle.
 If a handle is found, the function will proceed to release the previously locked funds to the specified handle.

 To prevent the need for multiple transactions, the `claimFundsImmediately` parameter can be set to `true` during the initial `claimTwitterHandle` call.
 Doing so will allow the funds to be claimed immediately after the Twitter handle is successfully verified and mapped to the on-chain address, without requiring any further interaction with the contract.

+### Summary

+The Stork contract acts as an intermediary between the sender and the receiver of digital assets.
+The sender initiates the transaction by providing the Twitter handle of the intended recipient to the Stork contract.
+The contract holds the funds in escrow until the receiver proves their ownership of the Twitter handle.

+When the receiver wishes to claim the funds, they authorize Twitter and provide an access token to the Chainlink decentralized oracle nodes (DON).
+The DON nodes independently verify the access token with the Twitter API and come to a consensus on the validity of the claim.
+Once consensus is reached, the DON nodes write back to the Stork contract the Twitter handle of the user.
+This provides proof to the contract that the sender claims the Twitter handle and is entitled to receive the funds.
+At this point, the funds are released to the intended recipient.

 ## Gasless claims